dwayhs/dash-plan/README.md

 type: section
 ```

-Define the type of an item.
+Define the type of item.
 It can be `section`, `task` or `milestone`.
 If this property is not defined the default value is `task`

 ##### Section

 ![Image of section](docs/image-section.png)

-Section represents a group of items insede your Gantt chart.
+The section type represents a group of items inside your Gantt chart.
 Usually used to describe phases of a project.

 ##### Milestone

 ![Image of milestone](docs/image-milestone.png)

-Milestone represent a significant change or stage of a project.
+The milestone type represents a significant change or stage of a project.

 ##### Task

 ![Image of task](docs/image-task.png)

-Represents the tasks of the project.
+The task type represents the tasks of the project.

 #### Id